tetchel/shexter-client/daemon-readme.md

 # ShexterD

 The Shexter daemon notifies you whenever you get a new text message!
 It is supported on Windows and Linux.
+The daemon will work on MacOS and Bash for Windows, but it will just print to the console (no notifications).

 On Windows, it requires you to `pip install win10toast`.
 On Linux, it requires you to have `notify-send` installed, which is included on many systems.

+## How to Use
+Just run `shexterd` after installation.

-## How to run the daemon persistantly on LINUX using BASH:
+### How to run the daemon persistantly on LINUX using BASH:
 ```
 $ shexterd & >/dev/null 2>&1         # NOTE: Logging is still done to shexterd.log even if you redirect output.